DanielEvansLab/buckbait/data/README_code.md

-# Data and Code
+# Results and Code

-All BAIT data and the code to generate the shiny app can be found on <a href="https://github.com/DanielEvansLab/buckbait" target="_blank">GitHub.</a>
+Full BAIT results and the code to generate the shiny app can be found on <a href="https://github.com/DanielEvansLab/buckbait" target="_blank">GitHub.</a>